 WPS have a charge cap of 0.75% in the default investment, so this would continue to apply to DB funds transferred into it.

 The FCA proposes requiring firms to demonstrate why the scheme they’ve recommended is more suitable than the WPS.
 This is an increased requirement from the current position which is to prove it’s at least as suitable.
-The FCA mention that this is the current requirement, but despite this 98% of transfers don’t go into a WPS.
+The FCA mention that this is the current requirement, but despite this only a small proportion of transfers go into a WPS.

 The FCA proposes firms will have to include analysis of a transfer into a WPS in the appropriate pension transfer analysis APTA where applicable.